 Preparing for the Future

 Talent Tours introduce youth, parents, and teachers to available career paths in their region by offering a behind-the-scenes look into in-demand businesses and industries.
-The tours help students understand employer education and training requirements necessary to secure employment, as well as what opportunities are available in their area.
-Impacts include relationship building, establishing a talent pipeline, talent retention, and the opportunity to see real-life application of coursework.
+The tours help students understand what opportunities are available in their area, as well as employer education and training requirements necessary to secure employment.
+Impacts include: relationship building, establishing a talent pipeline, talent retention, and the opportunity to see real-life application of coursework.

-Talent tours are given by an employer in coordination with local schools and Michigan Works!
+Talent tours take place at an employer's business in coordination with local schools and Michigan Works!
 Northeast Consortium.
 The tours show students what industries are located close to home, insight into what training is necessary to work in these industries, and can provide incentive to bring them back to northeast Michigan after occupational training and/or college.

 Talent Tour Criteria